byjosh/index_formatter/README.md

 `python3.exe .\index_to_html.py .\test_book_before_page.csv -o "output_file_title"`

 Change `test_book_before_page.csv` and  `output_file_title` to appropriate values (though leave as is and it will test the script with the provided test file: test_book_before_page.csv.
+### A couple of options

-`-c` outputs a CSV and another flag `-t` processes the tags so each tag in tag column is prefixed to the main index term to create a new entry.
+ `-t` processes the tags so each tag in tag column is prefixed to the main index term to create a new entry.
+This allows one to index a book by noting an entry and a list of words as tags in one column of a spreadsheet and then have this script use those words as prefixes for duplicate entries.
+If the words in the tag list are subjects, themes or topics this means the script is automatically making a separate entry but under the subject/theme/topic.
+E.g. putting `apple` as the entry with a tag column of `cooking,fruit,tree` would result in entries for `apple, cooking: apple, fruit: apple, tree: apple` etc.

+`-c` outputs a CSV (if one does not use `-c` then it outputs an HTML file)  - as the `-t` option will necessary produce a large number of new entries if tags are much used one may wish to manually prune some of those entries - and a CSV file open in a spreadsheet where one can right click and delete irrelevant rows - might be a good way to do that - hence the option of CSV output via the `-c` option.

-On Windows in Powershell the command is like:
+On Windows in Powershell the command using those options is like:

 `python3.exe .\index_to_html.py .\test_book_before_page.csv -o "output_file_title" -c -t`